Deltares/SFINCS/docs/parameters.rst

 	  :min:			0
 	  :max:			359.999
 	advection
-	  :description:		setting for advection.
-0 for no advection scheme (SFINCS-LIE), 1 for 1D advection scheme for modelling in 1D OR 2 for 2D advection scheme for modelling in 2D (SFINCS-SSWE).
+	  :description:		Setting for advection.
+0 for no advection scheme (SFINCS-LIE), 1 for advection scheme on (SFINCS-SSWE).
 	  :units:		-
-	  :default:		0
+	  :default:		1
 	  :min:			0
-	  :max:			2
+	  :max:			1
 	alpha
 	  :description:		CFL-condition reduction.
 Decrease for additional numerical stability, minimum value is 0.1 and maximum is 0.75.
 	  :units:		-